Window cleaners work as part of the estates team, making sure that windows are cleaned regularly.

 - Pay and conditions Expand / Collapse

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As a window cleaner you would typically start on AfC band 1.
-With further training and experience, you could apply for other estates support roles at band 2.
+As a window cleaner you would typically start on AfC band 2.
+With further training and experience, you could apply for other estates support roles at higher points in band 2.

 Window cleaners in the NHS are likely to work standard hours of around 37.5 a week.
 Some may work shifts including early starts, evenings and weekends.